dougbutner/universal-consciousness/README.md

 **Clarification: 0th and 10th dimension are the unity point of every density level** For densities and dimensions to co-exist,

+**Clarification: 4th, 5th, and 6 densities can have collective consciousness experiences**

 # Video Course Image Credits

 [ Fractal Light tree Image](http://theseraphimproject2012-2027.spruz.com/view/photo/photos.htm?id=F1FFAB99-512A-4AD1-8A4A-40F35A890C71) by Maria Celeste G VelAja TalaLei